PRACTICE DISCUSSION GROUP OPENINGS

 REGISTRATION.
-These groups are for people with at least five years of Buddhist practice experience.
-Please only register if you can attend all four sessions.
+These groups are for people with at least five years of dedicated Buddhist practice experience.
+Please only register if you can attend at least 3 of the 4 sessions.
 To register, contact Carla at: firstname.lastname@example.org.
-Let her know if you want to attend the Monday or Tuesday group.
-Include responses to these questions: Why do you want to attend this program?
-Related to your spiritual journey, what do you long for?
 Confirmation, details and directions will be sent.
 If the groups fill, you will be put on a Wait List.

 COST: No specific fee is charged.
 This is offered on a dana basis.
-There is a suggested sliding scale for all four monthly sessions of $200-$400 dollars (payment can be made over time.)
+There is a suggested sliding scale for all four monthly sessions of $150-$350 (payment can be made over time.)
 We will gratefully accept more or less.
 Non-monetary donations are also possible.

 BOTP Monthly Practice Discussion Groups with Carla Brennan